-Item No. Schedule Description of Change 28.
+Item No. Schedule Description of Change 34.
 Schedule A1 Urban Structure Amend Schedule A1 to reflect the revised Downtown Oakville Growth Area boundary, as identified on Schedule Q1 and shown in Appendix 1.
-29. Schedule Q Downtown Oakville Land Use Rename Schedule O to Schedule Q1 and amend the schedule as shown in Appendix 1 to: replace the Central Business District designation with mix use designations, including Urban Core, Urban Centre, Main Street 2 and Main Street 1; introduce bonusing permissions in certain Main Street 1 and Main Street 2 designation locations; extend the Downtown Oakville Growth Area boundary to the Sixteen Mile Creek in the north west and redesignate the area to Waterfront Open Space;and, introduce the Greenbelt Urban River Valley to the lands subject to the new Greenbelt Plan (2017).
-30. NEW Downtown Oakville Urban Design Insert new Schedule Q2 as shown in Appendix 1 to: - enhance the application of urban design policy objectives through the use of an urban design schedule; and, illustrate urban design elements through mapping including: primary streets, secondary streets, flexible streets, urban squares, and gateways.

-Item No. Schedule Description of Change 31.
-Schedule G South East Land Use Amend Schedule G to reflect revised Downtown Oakville Growth Area boundary.
+35. Schedule Q [Now Q1] Downtown Oakville Land Use Rename Schedule Q as Schedule Q1 and amend the schedule as shown in Appendix 1 to: replace the Central Business District designation with Mixed Use designations, including Urban Core, Urban Centre, Main Street 2 and Main Street 1; introduce bonusing permissions in certain Main Street 1 and Main Street 2 designation locations; extend the Downtown Oakville Growth Area boundary to the Sixteen Mile Creek in the north west and redesignate the area as Waterfront Open Space; and, apply the Greenbelt Urban River Valley designation to the lands subject to the new Greenbelt Plan (2017).
+36. Schedule Q2 [New] Downtown Oakville Urban Design Insert new Schedule Q2 as shown in Appendix 1 to: enhance the application of urban design policy objectives through the use of an urban design schedule; and, illustrate urban design elements through mapping including: primary streets, secondary streets, flexible streets, urban squares, and gateways.
+37. Schedule G South East Land Use Amend Schedule G to reflect revised Downtown Oakville Growth Area boundary.

-APPENDIX 1

-Changes to Schedules to the Livable Oakville Plan
+APPENDIX 1 Changes to Schedules to the Livable Oakville Plan